-Chuck Berry’s Funeral Was Attended By Thousands Of Fans In A Public Open-Casket Memorial; Clintons Pay Respect
+Chuck Berry’s Funeral Was Attended By Thousands Of Fans In A Public Open-Casket Memorial, Clintons Pay Respect

 Supporter Diane Walton said, “He looks real good,” after she got the opportunity to see the remains of the iconic singer.
 “I’d always wanted to see him in person, but this is the only chance I got.”
 She said she had grown up listening to songs of Berry’s music.

-Among those paying tribute to Berry on Sunday was Former US President Bill Clinton in a letter read by Rep. William Lacy Clay.
-“He is one of American’s greatest rock ‘n’ roll pioneers.
+Among those paying tribute to Berry on Sunday was former U.S. President Bill Clinton.
+In a letter read by Rep. William Lacy Clay, Clinton wrote: “He is one of American’s greatest rock ‘n’ roll pioneers.
 He captivated audiences around the world.
 His music spoke to the hopes and dreams we all had in common.
-Me and Hillary grew up listening to him,” he wrote.
+Me and Hillary grew up listening to him.”

 Chuck Berry was one of the guest performers at both of Clinton’s inaugurations.

-After the public viewing, Rev. Alex I. Peterson started the private service with a message that his death shouldn’t be a reason to be sad and would, for the day turned the pageant hall in a rock ‘n’ roll style in commemoration of the fellow Missouri native.
+After the public viewing, Rev. Alex I. Peterson started the private service with a message that his death shouldn’t be a reason to be sad and for the day, turned the pageant hall into a rock ‘n’ roll style commemoration of the fellow Missouri native.

-Chuck Berry’s casket emphasized the rocker personality in him as a red Gibson guitar was bolted to the lid.
+Chuck Berry’s casket emphasized the rocker’s personality as a red Gibson guitar was bolted to the lid.
 Also, a guitar-inspired floral arrangement was sent by the Rolling Stones.
-Berry was well-known for his trademark “four-bar guitar introductions and quickfire lyrics” that speaks about teenage angst and rebellion that inculcated during the 50s.
+Berry was well-known for his trademark “four-bar guitar introductions and quickfire lyrics” that spoke about teenage angst and rebellion that inculcated during the 50s.

-As the father of rock ‘n’ roll, Berry set the bar high and went on to play a number of his greatest hits which includes “Maybellene”, “School Days,” “No Particular Place to Go,” “My Ding-a-Ling”, “Sweet Little Sixteen,” and “Roll Over Beethoven.”
+As the father of rock ‘n’ roll, Berry set the bar high and went on to play a number of his greatest hits which include “Maybellene,” “School Days,” “No Particular Place to Go,” “My Ding-a-Ling,” “Sweet Little Sixteen,” and “Roll Over Beethoven.”

 The late Chuck Berry brought fame to his hometown

-After Chuck Berry’s funeral was attended by thousands of fans at the Pageant hall, a few celebrities personally came to see his remains which include Gene Simmons of Kiss who was persuaded by organizers to give a speech.
+After Chuck Berry’s funeral was attended by thousands of fans at the Pageant hall, a few celebrities personally came to see his remains which included Gene Simmons of Kiss, who was persuaded by organizers to give a speech.
 He tearfully said, “I wasn’t planning on saying anything.
 These shades are going to help me a lot.
 But there are real tears behind them.”

-Chuck Berry who real name is Charles Edward Anderson Berry was born on Oct.
+Chuck Berry, whose real name is Charles Edward Anderson Berry, was born on Oct.
 18, 1926, in the Ville neighborhood of St. Louis.
-His worldwide fame earned him a lifetime achievement Grammy in 1984 was among the first people inducted into the Rock and Roll Hall of Fame in 1986.
+His worldwide fame earned him a lifetime achievement Grammy in 1984, and he was among the first people inducted into the Rock and Roll Hall of Fame in 1986.

 ????Finally laid to rest #chuckberry #duckwalk #legend